 Guidance on EMF compliance and enforcement

-- the methods licensees may use to assess compliance;
+- the methods spectrum users may use to assess compliance;

-- the records a licensee should keep in order to demonstrate compliance;
+- the records a spectrum users should keep in order to demonstrate compliance;

-- how to ensure compliance when a licensee has more than one piece of equipment on the same site;
+- how to ensure compliance when a spectrum user has more than one piece of equipment on the same site;

-- how to ensure compliance when a site is shared with other licensees;
+- how to ensure compliance when a site is shared with another spectrum user; and

-- the enforcement options available to Ofcom in the event of breach of the EMF licence condition.
+- the enforcement options available to Ofcom in the event of a breach of the EMF condition.

-In addition to the formal guidance above, Ofcom has produced a number of additional user-friendly guidance documents:
+In addition to the formal guidance described above, Ofcom has produced the following more user-friendly guidance documents for licensees: